selwynpolit/d9book/book/ai.md

 ### Vertex AI Search
 The [Vertex AI Search](https://www.drupal.org/project/vertex_ai_search) module provides search capabilities using the [Vertex AI Search](https://cloud.google.com/generative-ai-app-builder/docs/enterprise-search-introduction)

-This module uses a google back-end for indexing and allowing searching of your content using AI.
+This module uses a Google back-end for indexing and allowing searching of your content using AI.
 This is a paid service, with [pricing information here](https://cloud.google.com/vertex-ai/pricing).
 This offers some pretty impressive features, including the ability to search for images based on their content.
 Try [this query](https://www.mercari.com/search/?keyword=t%20shirts%20with%20dancing%20people) on the Mercari site to see this in action.

 ## Local LLM engine
-The [Ollama locally run LLM for mac/win/linux/docker](https://github.com/ollama/ollama) is available in a Github repo to install and run locally.
+The [Ollama locally run LLM for mac/win/linux/docker](https://github.com/ollama/ollama) is available in a GitHub repo to install and run locally.
 This is a great way to test your prompts without incurring costs.
-The [Ollama](https://www.drupal.org/project/ollama) module is also available to use this locally in Drupal.
+The [Ollama](https://www.drupal.org/project/ollama) module is also available to use locally in Drupal.

 ## AI Content Generators
-I had great hopes for prompting the AI to create 50 blog posts for me but sadly that isn't the state of the content creation modules as of 11-7-2024.
+I had great hopes for prompting the AI to create 50 blog posts for me, but sadly, that isn't the state of the content creation modules as of 11-7-2024.

 ### AI Content Creator
-This [AI Content Creator module](https://www.drupal.org/project/ai_content_creator) unfortunately requires a legacy OpenAI key and sadly has hard coded an old model.
+This [AI Content Creator module](https://www.drupal.org/project/ai_content_creator), unfortunately, requires a legacy OpenAI key and sadly has hard-coded an old model.
 When I change the code to use a more modern model, it does work.
 Also, it uses OpenAI only so none of the other providers are available.
-Also it essentially provides the same functionality as the normal ChatGPT web interface, so it isn't as useful as I had hoped.
-It does serve as a usefule example of how to interface with OpenAI from Drupal.
+Also, it essentially provides the same functionality as the normal ChatGPT web interface, so it isn't as useful as I had hoped.
+It does serve as a useful example of how to interface with OpenAI from Drupal.

 These are the code changes I had to make to get it working.
 I commented out the old stuff and put in the new below.
 From `web/modules/contrib/ai_content_creator/ai_content_creator.module`: